 The Generational Disconnect in PR

-With many new digital industries and specialisations, organisations are left with impossible choices.
+Organisations are left with impossible choices with many new digital industries and specialisations.
 What should an organisation do?

 Having truckloads of agencies adds complexity and kills ROI.
 Hiring an army of in-house specialists causes bloat—and kills ROI.